vladzaharia/coder-templates/docker/README.md

 icon: /icon/docker.png
 ---

-# docker
+# Docker Workspace

+This template creates a Docker-based workspace using registry images for development.

+## Features

+- Docker-based development environment
+- Integrated code-server (VS Code in browser)
+- Dotfiles support for personalization
+- HashiCorp Vault integration for secrets management
+- Git configuration and utilities
+- AI integration capabilities

+## Getting Started

-To get started, run `coder templates init`.
-When prompted, select this template.
+Run `coder templates init` and select this template to get started.
-Follow the on-screen instructions to proceed.

-## Editing the image

-Edit the `Dockerfile` and run `coder templates push` to update workspaces.

-## code-server
+## Configuration

-`code-server` is installed via the `init_script` argument in the `coder_agent` resource block.
-The `coder_app` resource is defined to access `code-server` through the dashboard UI over `localhost:13337`.
+When creating a workspace, you can configure:

+- Container size
+- Base image (Ubuntu, Debian, language-specific images)
+- Docker-in-Docker support
+- Dotfiles repository

-## Extending this template
+## Customization

+Edit the `main.tf` file to modify the template configuration or add new features.
-See the [kreuzwerker/docker](https://registry.terraform.io/providers/kreuzwerker/docker) Terraform provider documentation to add the following features to your Coder template:
+See the [kreuzwerker/docker](https://registry.terraform.io/providers/kreuzwerker/docker) Terraform provider documentation for additional options.

-- SSH/TCP docker host
-- Registry authentication
-- Build args
-- Volume mounts
-- Custom container spec
-- More

-We also welcome contributions!